What are my rights?

 During the pandemic

-Are you writing your will during the current coronavirus pandemic?
+Are you making your will during the current coronavirus pandemic?
 In preparing your will during coronavirus, we walk you through important things to consider at this time.
 As well, we provide tips for how to sign and witness a will safely.

 What you should know

 The person making a will is referred to as the will-maker.
-To make a will, the will-maker must:
+To make a valid will, the will-maker must:

 be age 16 or over